simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 ## Error screen

 This screen will appear if there is a problem, such as a parse error, when you press g to reload.
-Once you have fixed the problem described, press g again to reload and restore normal operation.
+Once you have fixed the problem, press g again to reload and resume normal operation.
+(Or, you can press escape to cancel the reload attempt.)

 _man_({{
 # ENVIRONMENT

 **COLUMNS**